 - It allows us to understand marketing, personnel, and operating budgets

-- It helps us determine the company’s valuation and the potential returns an investor can expect on their investment.
+- It helps us determine the company’s valuation and the potential returns investors can expect on their investments.

 Many companies pass through the process of creating their revenue model.
 Here are the five key considerations for creating an effective model: